PsyTeachR/msc-data-skills/inst/book/07-func.md

 * [RStudio Apply Functions Cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/purrr.pdf)
 * [Stub for this lesson](stubs/7_func.Rmd)

-In the next two lectures, we are going to learn more about *iteration* (doing the same commands over and over) and *custom functions* through a data simulation exercise, which will also lead us into more traditional statistical topics.
-Along the way you will also learn more about how to create vectors and tables in R.
+In the next two lectures, we are going to learn more about <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/i#iteration'>iteration</a> (doing the same commands over and over) and <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/c#custom-functions'>custom functions</a> through a data simulation exercise, which will also lead us into more traditional statistical topics.

 ```r